microsoftgraph/entra-powershell/module/Entra/docs/New-EntraUserAppRoleAssignment.md

 This example demonstrates how to assign a user to an application role in Microsoft Entra ID.
 This cmdlet assigns to the specified user the application role of which the Id is specified with $spo.Approles\[1\].id.
-Please refer to the description of the -Id parameter for more information on how to retrieve application roles for an application.
+For more information on how to retrieve application roles for an application, see description of the Id parameter.

 ## PARAMETERS

 ### -Id
 The ID of the app role to assign.
-Provide an empty guid when creating a new app role assignment for an application that does not have any roles, or the Id of the role to assign to the user.
+If application doesn't have any roles while creating new app role assignment then provide an empty guid, or the Id of the role to assign to the user.

 You can retrieve the application's roles by examining the application object's AppRoles property: